Open Access Policy for the University of Ottawa Library

 To encourage clarity in conditions of reuse, a Creative Commons license of the author’s choosing should be applied to unpublished works.

-This policy is effective as of November 3, 2016 and will be reviewed one year after implementation.
+This policy is effective as of November 3, 2016 and will be reviewed annually.
+Amended January 17, 2018.